 IMDb Synopsis: Two teachers vie for the right to stage a play written by Jane Austen when she was twelve years old.

 Where to Watch: DVD (very few copies available).

 Why You Should Watch: I haven’t seen this film, but it doesn’t seem generally well-liked.
 However, if you enjoy experimental filmmaking and adore Merchant-Ivory period dramas (they made this film), then give this one a try!

 34. Jane Austen – Life (2005)

 Amazon Synopsis: This program looks at Austen and explores her personality through visiting both her correspondence and the places where she lived, in the process making a journey through the same glorious English countryside which Austen experience for herself nearly 200 years ago.

-Where to Watch: Prime Video
+Where to Watch: Rent/Buy on Amazon Prime Video.